LAST UPDATED: 2020-04-13 (COVID-19 AMENDMENTS

 → V. UBC Academic Integrity & avoiding plagiarism

 → VI.
-Late work, extensions, and making up for missed work
+Academic concession: late work, extensions, and rescheduling missed tests or examinations

-→ VIII.Quick links to UBC rules, policies, and procedures
+→ VII.Quick links to UBC rules, policies, and procedures

 CAVEAT AND PREAMBULATORY FIRST RULE